BUYING ADVICE FOR LABEL & RECEIPT PRINTING SCALES

 1 - What type of customer-facing display do you require?

-While all TecStore's label & receipt printing scales have a mandatory rear customer-facing display, the size, form and position of the rear display screen varies between the machines.
+While all TecStore's label & receipt printing scales for retail trade use have a mandatory rear customer-facing display, the size, form and position of the rear display screen varies between the machines.

 Integrated or Pole Mounted